elastic/elasticsearch-specification/README.md

+# NOTE :exclamation:

+Research only, nothing concrete exists here currently.
+Not likely to take PR's until this get's to be `10%` useful.

 # barebones example

 This references `specification` locally so you need to cd in to that directory and install its modules once